giovaneliberato/opass/README.md

 ![](opass_logo.png)
 # OPass - Improved 1Password CLI for unix/pass lovers.

-OPass is a wrapper CLI over official 1Password CLI.

-Its usage is very much inspired in the unix password store which has a killer usability for terminal users.
+If you are a 1Password user but miss the good ol' `pass`, this is your tool!

-It aims to provide pass and 1Password users a familiar experience without learning (yet) another tool.
+OPass mimichs the usability unix password store by grouping and organize 1Password items in pretty printed tree.
+Its goal is to allow users migrating to 1Password a smooth transition without learning (yet) another tool.

+To keep everything organized, OPass uses the tags defined in the items to as the sections.

+>
-Important
+Important ⚠️
 ```
-OPass do not manage any sensitive information itself (beside the private key, which is saved on $HOME/.opass/config).
+This is a semi-cached tool.
+All the files are needed are inside $HOME/.opass/

+OPass makes a copy of your private key (for quick login) and the item's title and UUID.
+If you consider this as sensitive information please do not use this tool.

-The sign in is handled direct by the 1Password CLI and your data is fetched from the server and displayed directly in the terminal.
+The sign in is handled direct by the 1Password CLI and your data is fetched

-The only data kept is the items title and tags store under $HOME/.opass/config
+from the server and displayed directly in the terminal.

 This projects has not been peer reviewed.
-Be sure you reviewed the code before using it.
+Be sure youreviewed the code before using it.

 ```